ReactiveX/RxSwift/Documentation/Traits.md

 **Note:** Any of these three events would terminate the Maybe, meaning - a Maybe that completed can't also emit an element, and a Maybe that emitted an element can't also send a Completion event.

-* Emits either a completed event, a single element or an error
+* Emits either a completed event, a single element or an error.
-* Doesn't share side effects
+* Doesn't share side effects.

 You could use Maybe to model any operation that **could** emit an element, but doesn't necessarily **have to** emit an element.